Henry G. Steinbrenner III

-Hank Steinbrenner is co-owner and managing general partner of the New York Yankees alongside his younger brother Hal Steinbrenner.
+Hank Steinbrenner was co-owner and managing general partner of the New York Yankees alongside his younger brother, Hal Steinbrenner.
 He inherited the team on his father, George Steinbrenner's death in 2010, although the two brothers had been running the team since 2007, when their father's illness forced him to curtail his daily activities.

 While the two brother have let General Manager Brian Cashman make most baseball-related decisions since taking over, Hank quickly developed a reputation for being outspoken and for making ill-informed comments, in the mold of his father.
 Among some his more infamous statements in 2008, he said that the idea that there was a mass of Boston Red Sox fans across the country as a creation of ESPN, and criticized members of the Tampa Bay Rays for picking fights with Yankee players when they were being subsidized by the richer team through luxury tax payments.